1. Opportunity Costs

 Property Rights and ExternalityTransferable and enforceable property rights encourage investment and high-valued uses.

-Spillovers Are Not Always ExternalitiesExternal costs or benefits exist only if property right has not been clearly defined and/or when the negotiation or enforcement cost exceeds damage.
+Spillovers Are Not Always ExternalitiesExternal costs or benefits exist only if property rights have not been clearly defined and/or when the negotiation or enforcement cost exceeds damage.

 Patently DeadlyGranting patents to biotechnology discoveries encourages inventions but could delay the introduction of competing products.